lxaguirre/Calculator-CLI/README.md

 Calculator Command Line Interface (CLI) Project provides users with a simple, command-line interface to perform basic arithmetic operations.

 ## Usage
-- Enter "ruby app.rb" in the terminal
+- Enter "ruby app.rb" in the terminal and then press enter.